ChengQiu96/Mango-Classifier/README.md

 # Mango Classifier
-(Inspired by the Hotdog Not Hotdog app from the TV show Silicon Valley) This is Mango and I want to build a neutral network model that can differentiate Mango from other dogs.
+(Inspired by the Hotdog Not Hotdog app from the TV show Silicon Valley) <br />
+This is Mango and I want to build a neutral network model that can differentiate Mango from other dogs.
 (Mango vs Not Mango)

 <img src="Mango/IMG_9359.jpg" width="500">

 # DATA SET
-All positive data are scrapped from Mango's alumn on Google Drive and Mango's Instagram page.
+All positive data are scrapped from Mango's alumn on Google Drive and Mango's Instagram page. <br />
 All negative data are from the Microsoft Cats and Dogs data set (I used only picture of dogs).

 # Result